 Crane collaborated with Chris Trent, GBMB’s NextGen catalyst, to provide two to three ministers at each school.
 “The school system graciously allowed us to be there,” Crane said.
 In addition to pastors from local churches such as River Hills, Bethlehem Church, Winder First Baptist Church and others, close to 40 people from churches as far as four hours away came to help.
 “We put out the ‘all call,’” Trent said, “and the response was awesome.”

 Crane added that River Hills’ church family was impacted directly by the shooting, as some 10 students from the church attend Apalachee High School and endured the incident, from being locked down in the school to making it safely outside.
-Additionally, a number of first responders and teachers that work in the school system are attenders at River Hills.
+Additionally, a number of first responders and teachers that work in the school system attend River Hills.

 The Georgia Emergency Management Agency has set up a Community Recovery Center in Winder to give residents a place to find support.
 Ricky Thrasher, chaplaincy ministry coordinator for Georgia Baptist Disaster Relief (GBDR), said the organization will have two chaplains available each day at the center “to help with any traumatic experiences that people are having, especially grief.”
 The goal, Thrasher said, is to “bring the hope and love of Jesus to those that are hurting.”
 GBDR Director Dwain Carter said chaplains on Tuesday shared the gospel with a young lady who responded with a profession of faith in Christ.